-- Encourage partners to acknowledge the Climate Emergency and to take steps to achieve a carbon net zero footprint - Exploring opportunities for investment in green businesses and to support green business growth.
+- Encourage partners to acknowledge the Climate Emergency and to ask partners to take steps to achieve a net-zero carbon footprint. - Exploring opportunities for investment in green businesses and to support green business growth.

 Following the declaration, the Council committed to become a carbon net zero council by 2030 and a net zero borough by 2041.